By: Alison R Bowyer Freelance Copywriter email@example.com

 I will send you a quote, stating how much the project will cost.
 This will be based on a number of things, including type of content, approximate word count, how much research I will need to do and a rough estimation of time.

 I don’t get too hung up on time or word count.
+And I’m on the fence when it comes to the debate about short copy vs long copy.

 Most of my quotes are on a per project basis.
 This way you know exactly how much you are paying from the outset, and that won’t change unless you change the goalposts significantly.

 I’m not the cheapest, but I’m by no means the most expensive.
 Between you and me, per project usually works out pretty good for the client.
+So don’t be put off if you’re a start-up or small business.

 Your per project quote will include research, writing first draft, two sets of revisions and a final proofread.
 I’m very open to feedback (as long as it’s sensible) and work with you every step of the way to get things right.